 Cold Spring as per ASME B31.3

 - Use of the above equations is valid for a two-anchor piping system without intermediate restraints

 - For multi-anchor piping systems and for two-anchor systems with intermediate restraints above equations (21 and 22 as per B31.3) are not applicable.

-- Each case must be studied to estimate location, nature, extent of local overstrain, and its effect on stress distribution and reactions.
+- Each case must be studied to estimate location, nature, the extent of local overstrain, and its effect on stress distribution and reactions.

 - Code allows us to apply cold spring credit in calculating the thrusts and moments where actual reactions, as well as their range of variations, are significant.

-- Code restricts us form applying cold spring credit in stress range calculations.
+- Code restricts us from applying cold spring credit in stress range calculations.
 This is because the piping system is affected more by the range of stress variation than by the magnitude of stress at a given time.

 - Where cold spring is used in the piping system, experience has shown that it cannot be fully assured.
 Therefore, the reactions shall be computed for two cases.
 First, with the assumption that only two-thirds of the design cold spring is present, and second, with the assumption that four-thirds of design cold spring is present.
 That effectively suggests calculating and compare the end reactions from a couple of Caesar runs.
 First being one with only two-thirds of the cold spring and another using four-thirds.
 The results in both cases should be satisfactory.
 This is especially valid for computer analysis.

 Both the sustained loads and the operating loads should be within manufactures’ allowable for the particular piece of equipment.

 Cold Spring factor (C)

 The following procedure explains how to get cold spring factor –

 - Understand the system and decide in which direction application of cold spring will give us maximum benefit.

 - Get the maximum displacement corresponding to the direction in which cold spring is planned.
-This can be found out from displacement report using Caesar II.
+This can be found out from the displacement report using Caesar II.

 - The factor is then decided by the amount of cold spring applied to the system with respect to the expansion.